ashtonw7/writing-with-no-purpose/posts/door-to-door.md

 *1. Blimps*

 I saw that there are only about twenty-five blimps left in America right now.
-“Why’s that,” I wondered.
+Now why's that?
 Probably because there aren’t enough people selling them.

 I don’t have any blimps on hand, but once I make the sale I can figure that part out afterwards.